 This 4-step guide offers an overview of the international adoption process.

-Before we start, please understand what type of child can qualify for adoption?
+First Thing First - Are You and the Child Qualified?Before we start, please understand what type of child can qualify for adoption?
 Orphan.
 Yes only if the child's both parents are lost OR if one surviving parent gives him/her up for adoption.
 The fact that the child is in orphanage could be a good indication.
 If the child is not an orphan or both of his parents are around, please stop right here as he would be unlikely considered as a good adoption candidate for the purpose of bring the child into the United States.

 Pre-approval At HomeThe initial step is to petition US Citizenship & Immigration Service (USCIS) to show your home is suitable for adoption and you have the financial means to do so.
 It takes 2-3 months to gain an approval.
 This is mainly done by showing a home study report prepared by a social worker and your tax documents.
 You will also be fingerprinted to allow a search of your background.

 Once the guardianship decree is issued, that needs to be submitted again to the U.S. Embassy in Islamabad.
 You will also need the child's new birth certificate, Pakistani passport and medical examination report.
 This is where the embassy will send a field investigator to make sure the child is really an orphan.
 The Embassy will again request your updated financial information.
 Once everything is set, it will notify you to come to Pakistan, take the child and to have an immigration visa stamp to be attached to his passport.

 Adoption vs. Guardianship & The LineupPakistan law does not allow adoption but permits guardianship.
 In other countries where adoption is permissible, you should obtain adoption decree, in which case, your state adoption process may be skipped.